 How is a Mentor and a Mentee Matched?

 The best mentorship relationships are those that happen organically.
-As such, once a Mentor completes a form found here, a Mentor profile is built and shared on a private portal open only to alumni of the YALI RLC Southern Africa program.
+As such, once a Mentor completes a form found here, a Mentor profile is built and shared on a private portal open only to alumni of the YALI RLC Southern Africa programs.
 Alumni can then identify and request to be matched with a Mentor based upon the criteria that s/he is looking for in a Mentor – working in a particular sector, experience in a certain area, gender, country or location or origin, etc. Then we turn it over to the Mentor and the Mentee to figure out what works best and what they want to work on together.

 What Are the Benefits of Being a Mentor?